iretibe/ParkLink/README.md

 - Health checks
 - Correlation IDs
 - Distributed tracing

 The goal is to make failures observable and recoverable rather than allowing them to silently propagate through the system.

+## Security

+Security is based on modern authentication and authorization patterns.

+Current/planned capabilities include:

+- ASP.NET Core Identity
+- OAuth 2.0
+- OpenID Connect
+- JWT bearer authentication
+- Role-based authorization
+- Claims-based authorization
+- Service-to-service authentication

+No production credentials, secrets or private keys should be committed to the repository.

 ## Project Status